 Fr.
 Vitaliano Gorospe, SJ, in The Filipino Search for Meaning, writes that “the fundamental purpose of economic development ought not to be production and consumption, mere profit or domination, but the service of each person.”
 (Gorospe 1974, 440) People are not economic objects.
 To use them in order to benefit the upper echelons of society is an abominable crime against humanity.
 Indeed, according to Fr.
 Gorospe, the reality of injustice “is caused in great part by the imbalance of power between the rich few and the masses of the people.”
 (Ibid) In the case of the Philippines, one can point to the reality of colonial rule as reflective of the huge gap between those who has the favor of the state and those who are pushed into the margins of society.
 It is the bourgeois who run the economy who in turn run the weak state (White 2009, 283)

 The modest aim of this paper is to pay attention to the insufferable lives millions of children in the Philippines.
 The subjection of our children is a scandal that all of us are a party to.
-It goes without saying that the problem of child labor, for instance, its very reality, is reflective of the evil of social injustice.
+It goes without saying that the problem of child labor, for instance, its reality, is reflective of the evil nature of social injustice.
 Fr.
-John Carroll’s point that Philippine institutions are characterized as ineffective in meeting expectations is still valid four decades thereafter.
+John Carroll’s strong point that Philippine institutions are characterized as ineffective in meeting expectations is still valid four decades thereafter.
 Fr.
 Carroll’s assertion corroborates the judgment that something is wrong in this country or in the Filipino people, because we have simply failed to live up to the idea, according to Fr.
 Gorospe, of “what a nation is, what it can be, and what it ought to be.”
 (Ibid, 456)

 Child Labor and Human Poverty

 Undeniably helpless in their ordeal, a huge number of children are illegally trafficked.
-Child labor victims have been thrown into decrepit factories, prostitution dens, and in other equally dehumanizing places of work.
+Child labor victims have been thrown into decrepit factories, prostitution dens, dangerous mines, and in other dehumanizing places of work.
 And in addition to the above, hundreds of thousands of children also work in dumpsites, in the fishing industry, in mines, in public markets, and other equally hazardous places while some have been documented as child soldiers or peddled through online pornography.
 Many children coming from IP (Indigenous People) communities, due to absolute poverty, are child laborers.

 The economist and philosopher Amartya Sen describes child labor as that “barbarity of children being forced to do things...made much beastlier still through its congruence with bondage and effective slavery.”
 (Sen 1999, 115) But Sen also notes that abolishing such exploitation without corresponding opportunity to enhance the life situation of these children is equally problematic.
 Sen’s concern is empirical and economic.
-However, there are deeper moral issues that need to be thoroughly assessed in order to respond to this problem in a more holistic way.
+However, there are deeper issues that need to be thoroughly assessed in order to respond to this problem in a more holistic way.
 The fact of the matter is that our children have become the faces of modern day slavery.
 One of the most appalling examples we can mention is the trafficking of young girls who are sent abroad as child prostitutes.

 In Sen’s analysis, the problem of child labor is often linked to human poverty, and for this reason, economic progress is supposed to be the key to the freedom of enslaved children.
 But the problem is more fundamental – the lack of respect for the basic humanity of the poor.
 What is more disturbing, however, is the indifference of our people to the malady of child labor.
 The children in the margins live as non-existent beings.
-Their real life struggle and daily suffering, however, have remained unimaginable.
+Their struggles and suffering, however, have remained unimaginable.

 We are morally responsible for this problem.
 Fr.
 Gorospe tells us that “the full exercise of moral responsibility includes the citizen's concern for the common good of society even when it conflicts with the individual's interest.”
 (Ibid, 419) But the reality is that even the most affluent sectors of society, who have the means to help those in disparate need, disregard the suffering of these children.
 To most people who own businesses in Makati’s CBD, these young souls do not have an essential stake in any economic configuration of their world.